dnowacki-usgs/cmhrp-portal/README.md

    1. e.g., under `/sand/usgs/users/<username>/doi-<DOI SNIPPET>`, where `<DOI SNIPPET>` is the last part of the doi; the stuff after the trailing slash in `doi:10.5066/F73R0R07`.
 In this case it's `F73R0R07`.
 1. Create ERDDAP XML snippets
    1. Use [make_erddap.py](https://github.com/dnowacki-usgs/cmhrp-portal/blob/master/make_erddap.py) to generate a shell script to run from within the ERDDAP Docker container.
 Run the script as `python make_erddap.py <DOI SNIPPET>`.
 This will generate the file `edout.sh`.
-   1. Put this file somewhere accessible from the container
+   1. Put this file somewhere accessible from the container (e.g., `/opt/docker/erddap/data`)
-   1. Log in to the container `docker exec -it erddap bash` and run the script (`bash edout.sh`) from the directory where `GenerateDatasetsXml.sh` lives
+   1. Log in to the container `docker exec -it erddap bash` and run the script (`bash /erddapData/edout.sh`) from the directory where `GenerateDatasetsXml.sh` lives (`/usr/local/tomcat/webapps/erddap/WEB-INF`)
-   1. Copy the .xml files to your xml snippet directory (e.g., `/opt/erddap/xml_parts/dan/`)
+   1. Copy the newly created .xml files from `/opt/docker/erddap/data/logs` to your xml snippet directory (e.g., `/opt/docker/erddap/xml_parts/dan/`)
    1. Replace the randomly generated datasetID with a datasetID based on the filename using [make_datasetID.sh](https://github.com/dnowacki-usgs/cmhrp-portal/blob/master/make_datasetID.sh): `./make_datasetID.sh ELW*.xml` or similar; put the appropriate glob for your filenames as an argument to the shell script.
 1. Update ERDDAP `datasets.xml`
+   1. `cd /opt/docker/erddap`
    1. `bash do_cat`
 1. Add data to the CSW
    1. Add the THREDDS catalog URL to [get_ts_iso.py](https://github.com/USGS-CMG/usgs-cmg-portal/blob/master/catalog_harvest/get_ts_iso.py).